Update: November 27, 2020 (12:02 AM ET): The OnePlus 8 and 8 Pro are now getting the Oxygen OS 126.96.36.199 update in India, EU, and North America.

-- Fixed the low probability issue that widgets did not respond
+- Fixed the small probability issue that NFC can not be turned on

-- Fixed the issue that numbers disappeared in Timer under some special circumstances
+- Fixed the small probability issue that network interruption issue in some apps

 What else would you like to see from OnePlus 8 series updates in the future?
 Let us know in the comments!